 - Course number changes or assessments within a course

 We can submit one substantive change request per semester.
-Please contact Krista Vanderpool for additional information on the substantive change process.
+Please contact Krista Vanderpool (opens new window) for additional information on the substantive change process.

-Background: The University of Georgia requires minimum enrollments of 10 students for undergraduate course and 5 students for graduate courses but allows colleges to set enrollment minimums that are higher read the full policy.
-Since summer of 2008 the College of Education has used higher minimum enrollments to insure that courses did not drop below the university minimums and cause a hardship on students needing the course in the summer and on faculty who had planned on the teaching income.
-That change resulted in fewer canceled summer classes and helped increase credit hour production.
-Because of these positive outcomes the time has come to extend the policy to the academic year.
+Background: The University of Georgia requires minimum enrollments of 10 students for an undergraduate course and 5 students for graduate courses but allows colleges to set enrollment minimums that are higher read the full policy (opens new window).
+Since the Summer of 2008 the College of Education has used higher minimum enrollments to ensure that courses did not drop below the university minimums and cause a hardship on students needing the course in the Summer and on faculty who had planned on the teaching income.
+That change resulted in fewer canceled Summer classes and helped increase credit hour production.
+Because of these positive outcomes, the time has come to extend the policy to the academic year.

 Policy approved: March 17, 2010